Vietnam.vn - Nền tảng quảng bá Việt Nam

 Lithuanian flag in the capital Vilnius

-On November 29, the Lithuanian Foreign Ministry announced that three employees of the Chinese Charge d’Affaires Office in Lithuania were “persona non grata” and were required to leave the country within a specified period of time.
+On November 29, the Lithuanian Foreign Ministry announced that three employees of the Chinese Charge d’Affaires Office in Lithuania were “persona non grata” and had to leave the country within a specified period of time.
 Vilnius did not provide further details, other than to say that the three had violated Lithuanian law and the 1961 Vienna Convention on Diplomatic Relations.

 Relations between Lithuania and China deteriorated in 2021, after Lithuania allowed Taiwan to open a diplomatic mission in Vilnius called the "Taiwan Representative Office in Lithuania".
 Other Taiwanese representative offices in Europe and the US use the name Taipei.
 Beijing downgraded diplomatic relations with Vilnius following the incident.